perebaj/jjhandbook/books/the-hard-thing-about-hard-things-building-a-business-when-there-are-no-easy-answers.md

 - “IF YOU ARE GOING TO EAT SHIT, DON’T NIBBLE”

     - In this chapter, I understand that the gains from omitting something and trying to minimize the damage most of the time have the same gains from being direct

+What is the difference between good and bad organizations?

+In good organizations, the employees are sure that working hard will deliver some value and help someone.
+If they wake up earlier put in some effort and stay motivated to deliver some value, they will be satisfied with the environment, in bad companies this isn't true.